Skip to content

 Besides being resilient against single-client bugs, this kind of setup also allows you to gradually introduce new clients that may not be completely battle-tested yet, like Grandine or Reth.

-If you're a professional node operator not yet running a multi-node setup, do yourself —and the network— a favor and start to use Vero.
+If you're a professional node operator not yet running a multi-node setup, do yourself —and the network— a favor and start using Vero.